EpocDotFr/tetris/README.md

   - All the Tetris rules
   - State of the art graphics
-  - Automatic game saving when quitting
+  - Automatic game saving when quitting.
+If there's a saved game it is automatically loaded, too
   - Ability to load the latest saved game
   - Ability to pause the game
   - Stats